Priority Deadline – December 15th

 Information regarding deadlines can be found on this Application Deadlines page.

-Alumni information, including dissertation title and current position, is available here.
+Alumni information, including thesis title and current position, is available here.

 For general information about admission to graduate study at UC Davis, refer to the Office of Graduate Studies.